todb-r7/datasciencecoursera/CodeBook.md

 ## Analysis script: run_analysis.R

 `run_analysis.R` performs all the neccessary retrieval, extraction, and transformations on the given dataset.
 It does have one non-standard library dependency, `dplyr`, used to create the final tidy dataset.
-Also note that this script has been only tested on a Windows platform, so minor changes to the workding directory pathname are likely required for other operating systems.
+Also note that this script has been only tested on a Windows platform, so minor changes to the working directory pathname are likely required for other operating systems.

 ## Transformations